Tangerinez/MasterMind-Challenge/README.md

 - The ability to interact with the buttons on the Ouija Board to submit a number
 - Current guesses and computer feedback section that keeps track of the user's inputs
 - A hint button on the game page that gives a user 1 of 2 possible hints every round specific to that round's answer
-- Winning and losing screens that allow the user to play the game again
+- Winning and losing screens (with audio) that allow the user to play the game again

 # Game rules
 - At the start of the game the computer will randomly select a pattern of four different numbers from a total of 8 different numbers.